xxhmode14/Python-socket-messaging-protocol/README.md

 ```bash
 python connect.py
 ```

+***if you want to close your current connection DO NOT exit out of the termenal becouse that will throw an error in the server side***

 # note

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.